ArduCustom/arducustom.github.io/v/dev/AP_Periph/ParametersLatex.rst

 | *Note: This parameter is for advanced users*

 GPS Node id for first GPS\.
-If 0 the gps will be automatically selected on first come basis\.
+If 0 the gps will be automatically selected on a first\-come\-first\-GPS basis\.

 .. _GPS2_CAN_OVRIDE: